Kwesi20000/sorting_algorithms/README.md

-ThiSI Our sorting algorithm readme
+Th  Our sorting algorithm readme